The Ghosts of Cyber Threats Past: Reflecting on 2023

 Supply Chain Sabotage

 2023 witnessed a significant rise in supply chain attacks – they’re set to cost the world $60 billion by 2025.
 These cyber incidents see criminals infiltrating organisations through vulnerabilities in suppliers’ networks, and wreaking havoc up and down the supply chain.
-Businesses are being urged to adopt more stringent vendor risk management strategies, and regularly assess suppliers’ cyber defences.
+Experts are urging businesses to adopt more stringent vendor risk management strategies, and regularly assess suppliers’ cyber defences.
 The biggest supply chain attack of 2023 – and the largest in recent history – was the MOVEit Transfer breach, which affected more than 60 million individuals.
 Back in May, the Clop ransomware gang exploited a vulnerability in MOVEit Transfer servers, compromising sensitive data belonging to thousands of global organisations.
 Approximately 83.9% of known victims come from the United States, while 3.6% are from Germany.
 MOVEit patched the flaw in May, but more and more victims have come forward throughout the year, and the full extent of the breach isn’t yet known.

 Infosec K2K Tip: Here at Infosec K2K, we offer comprehensive security assessment services.
 With our expertise, businesses can identify potential threats within your network and your supply chain’s network, ensuring resilient and secure cyber defences.